eclipse-ee4j/starter/README.md

 * Add starter UI capability.
 * Add support for generating a Faces UI instead of REST.
 * Improve look and feel.

+## Known Issues
+* Note that Payara does not yet work on the Apple M1 chip.
+If you are on an M1 chip, we suggest you use GlassFish or TomEE for the time being.